vonhraban/docs-1/pages/platform.md

 ## Getting Started

-Join the [slack](https://micro.mu/slack) to discuss more.
+Join the #platform channel on [slack](https://micro.mu/slack) to discuss more.
 We'll be revealing the details soon for an invite-only beta.

 {% include links.html %}